inveniosoftware/docs-invenio-rdm/docs/reference/widgets.md

 # UI widgets

+The following document is a reference guide for all the React UI widgets available for custom fields.

 ## Input

-An input field that accepts a single string value.
+An input field for a single string value.

 ### Usage